nabinelnino/data-processing/README.md

 - The `Create_data.py` file has class `CreateSampleData` script generates sample data and stores it in compressed tab-separated values (tsv) files.
 It utilizes the pandas library to create DataFrames and writes the data to gzip-compressed tsv files.
 - You can set the name of compressed tsv file, rows size and store location in info_config.yaml file
-- to run: python create_data.py
+- to run: cd to src and run python create_data.py

 2. Process Module (final.py)
+- python final.py

 ## Overview